Obama: Egypt neither enemy nor ally

 If government officials take actions showing “they’re not taking responsibility,” then it would “be a real big problem,” the president said in the interview, which aired in full on Thursday.

-Obama’s comments reflected U.S. wariness over Egypt’s new Islamist president, Mohamed Mursi - who took office in June after the country’s first free elections - in the aftermath of the Cairo embassy assault.
+Obama’s comments reflected deepened U.S. wariness over Egypt’s new Islamist president Mohamed Mursi - who took office in June after the country’s first free elections - in the aftermath of the Cairo embassy assault.

-Later Thursday, the Obama administration attempted to clarify the president’s comments on the U.S.’s relationship with Egypt.

-“‘Ally’ is a legal term of art,” White House spokesman Jay Carney told reporters traveling with Obama in Colorado.

 The United States was a close ally of Egypt under ousted autocratic President Hosni Mubarak and gives $1.3 billion in military aid a year to Egypt plus other assistance.